zpicy69/Plitter/README.md

 Database Schema:
 prisma/schema.prisma: This file defines the database schema for the application using Prisma, an open-source database toolkit.
-Mongodb: Mongodb is the database used to pair with prisma in order make this project come to life.
+Mongodb: Mongodb is the database used up to pair with prisma in order to make this project come to life.
 Stores notifications, posts, followers, comments, and even likes.

 Public Assets:
 Files under the public directory: These are static assets like images and icons.